Playing repeated games with Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are deep learning models with billions of parameters trained on huge corpora of text \citep{brants2007large,devlin2018bert,radford2018improving}.
-While they can generate text that human evaluators struggle to distinguish from text written by other humans \citep{brown2020language}, they have also shown other, emerging abilities \citep{wei2022emergent}.
-They can, for example, solve analogical reasoning tasks \citep{webb2022emergent}, program web applications \citep{chen2021evaluating}, or use tools to solve multiple tasks \citep{bubeck2023sparks}.
-Because of these abilities and their increasing popularity, LLMs are on the cusp of transforming our daily lives as they permeate into many applications \citep{bommasani2021opportunities}.
+Large Language Models (LLMs) are deep learning models with billions of parameters trained on huge corpora of text \cite{brants2007large,devlin2018bert,radford2018improving}.
+While they can generate text that human evaluators struggle to distinguish from text written by other humans \cite{brown2020language}, they have also shown other, emerging abilities \cite{wei2022emergent}.
+They can, for example, solve analogical reasoning tasks \cite{webb2022emergent}, program web applications \cite{chen2021evaluating}, use tools to solve multiple tasks \cite{bubeck2023sparks}, or adapt their strategies purely in-context \cite{codaforno2023metaincontext}.
+Because of these abilities and their increasing popularity, LLMs are already transforming our daily lives as they permeate into many applications \cite{bommasani2021opportunities}.
 This means that LLMs will interact with us and other agents --LLMs or otherwise-- frequently and repeatedly.
 How do LLMs behave in these repeated social interactions?

-Measuring how people behave in repeated interactions, for example, how they cooperate \citep{fudenberg2012slow} and coordinate \citep{mailath2004coordination}, is the subject of a sub-field of behavioral economics called behavioral game theory \citep{camerer2011behavioral}.
-While traditional game theory assumes that people's strategic decisions are rational, selfish, and focused on utility maximization \citep{fudenberg1991game,VNM}, behavioral game theory has shown that human agents deviate from these principles and, therefore, examines how their decisions are shaped by social preferences, social utility and other psychological factors \citep{camerer1997progress}.
-Thus, behavioral game theory lends itself well to studying the repeated interactions of diverse agents \citep{henrich2001search,rousseau1998not}, including artificial agents \citep{johnson2022measuring}.
+Measuring how people behave in repeated interactions, for example, how they cooperate \cite{fudenberg2012slow} and coordinate \cite{mailath2004coordination}, is the subject of a sub-field of behavioural economics called behavioural game theory \cite{camerer2011behavioral}.
+While traditional game theory assumes that people's strategic decisions are rational, selfish, and focused on utility maximization \cite{fudenberg1991game,VNM}, behavioural game theory has shown that human agents deviate from these principles and, therefore, examines how their decisions are shaped by social preferences, social utility and other psychological factors \cite{camerer1997progress}.
+Thus, behavioural game theory lends itself well to studying the repeated interactions of diverse agents \cite{henrich2001search,rousseau1998not}, including artificial agents \cite{johnson2022measuring}.